paralleldrive/feature-toggles/README.md

 #### getCurrentActiveFeatureNames

 Takes an array of initialFeatures, a req object, and a `window.location.search` string and returns an array of active feature names.
 If search is not provided will grab the global `window.location.search` if available.
+This functoin respect

 `({ initialFeatures = [...Feature], req? , search? }) => [...String])]`